-US journalist Evan Gershkovich appears in Moscow court to appeal extended detention
+Moscow court rules US journalist Evan Gershkovich must stay in detention until late August

-MOSCOW (AP) — Evan Gershkovich, a Wall Street Journal reporter detained on espionage charges in Russia, appeared in court Thursday to appeal his extended detention.
+MOSCOW (AP) — A Moscow court on Thursday rejected an appeal by Wall Street Journal reporter Evan Gerhskovich and upheld an earlier ruling that he should remain in jail on espionage charges until late August.

-U.S. citizen Gershkovich, 31, was arrested in late March while on a reporting trip.
+The 31-year-old U.S. citizen was arrested in late March while on a reporting trip.
 A Moscow court agreed last month to keep him in custody until Aug.
-30. Defense lawyers challenged the decision, and the Moscow City Court was considering the appeal on Thursday.
+30. Defense lawyers had challenged the decision.

-Gershkovich, wearing a black T-shirt and light blue jeans, looked tense and paced around inside a glass defendant’s cage while waiting for the hearing to begin.
-Within minutes, other journalists in the courtroom were asked to leave and the hearing began behind closed doors.
+Gershkovich, wearing a black T-shirt and light blue jeans, looked tense and paced around inside a glass defendant’s cage while waiting for the hearing to begin at the Moscow City Court.
+Before the hearing began, other journalists in the courtroom were asked to leave and the proceedings took place behind closed doors.

+Gershkovich’s parents and U.S. ambassador to Russia Lynne Tracy attended the hearing.
+Speaking to reporters afterward, Tracy said that “Evan continues to show remarkable strength and resilience in these very difficult circumstances.”

 Gershkovich and his employer have denied he spied in Russia.
 The U.S. government has declared him to be wrongfully detained and demanded his immediate release.